scott-diprose/dtm-schema/README.md

 The intention is to enable loose coupling between tools or components.
 Allowing for the construction of pipelines using compliant tools, without lock-in to a specific tool set.
 The canonical model is provided as a JSON Schema.

-## WIP

-At the moment only the schema for mapping data between data models/stores has been added, and so is marked as mandatory in the root schema.
-As other useful metadata is identified and modelled.
-Then this will not continue to be the case, and the root schema will only hold optional objects as root elements for each type.

 The intention is not to define a standard toolset.
-Rather define a standard schema for the data which serves as input to a variety of  tools that can be used for data pipelines.
-This standardisation should enable better interoperability between disparate tools, and assist in preventing vendor lock-in.
+Rather to define a standard schema for the metadata which serves as input to a variety of  tools that can be used for building and running data pipelines.
+This standardisation is expected to enable better interoperability between disparate tools, whilst also assisting in preventing vendor lock-in.

-At the moment specific extension points have been set for inclusion of additional data beyond the core schema.
-This is intended to promote clarity in identifying which data belongs to what extension.

-Individual work can begin as an extension.
-Then once fleshed out with working examples, can be discussed as to it inclusion, or part thereof, into the core schema.
+Also under development.
+Checkout the [Data Processing Metadata Library (DPMLib)](https://github.com/scott-diprose/DPMLib.net).
+Which provides a core set of functionality to enable quickly intergrating metadata into your own pipelines.

+---

+The next revision will be looking at separating the intent from implementation.
+Where will be looking at adding an additional templating library to generate any specific implementation code from the captured intent.

+Comming up:
+- An additional library and CLI which applys Handlebars templates based on the DPMLib to produce specific implementations of a pipeline.
+- Example pipelines for various technologies.